Summer Program Pôle Excellence U11-U12M CDC3

 Schedule:

-The training sessions will be organized according to the CDC format.
-Each session will include 4 different workshops related to the theme of the session, which the groups will participate in.
-These workshops will be led by coaches and supervised by the Field Manager.
+Training sessions will be structured following the CDC model.
+Each session will include several stations related to the session’s theme, which groups will rotate through.
+These stations will be led by the coaches and supervised by the Field Supervisor.

 Games: